OverallGod/ENetJavaWrapper/README.md

 ## Information

 This should work on Windows and Linux as of 23/03/2019 update.
 Open a new issue if its not!
+if you're running on windows you can use **Git Bash** to run .sh command

 ## Credit